suites-dev/docs.suites.dev/docs/api-reference/unit-reference.md

 # UnitReference

-The `UnitReference` object provides access to mocked dependencies within your test environment.
+The `UnitReference` object provides access to mocked dependencies within the test environment.
 It's returned by both `TestBed.solitary()` and `TestBed.sociable()` after compilation.

 ## Interface